-The NCAA bans the following classes of substances:
+The NCAA bans the following

+- classes of substances:

 - a.
-Stimulants
+Stimulants.

 - b.
-Anabolic agents
+Anabolic agents.

 - c.
-Beta blockers (banned for rifle only)
+Beta blockers (banned for rifle and golf).

 - d.
-Diuretics and other masking agents
+Diuretics and other masking agents.

 - e.
-Narcotics
+Narcotics.

 - f.
-Cannabinoids
+Peptide hormones, growth factors, related substances and mimetics.

 - g.
-Peptide hormones, growth factors, related substances and mimetics
+Hormone and metabolic modulators.

 - h.
-Hormone and metabolic modulators

-- i.
-Beta-2 agonists
+Beta-2 agonists.

 NOTE: This is not a complete or exhaustive list.
-Any substance that is chemically/pharmacologically related to these classes also is banned.
+Any substance that is chemically/pharmacologically related to these classes is also banned.
 The school and the student-athlete shall be held accountable for all drugs within the banned-substance class regardless of whether they have been specifically identified.
 Examples of substances under each class can be found at ncaa.org/drugtesting.
 There is no complete list of banned substances.